Comix, a history

 the story of Marvel Comics begins early in the thirties,

-Marvel Tales was one of the pulp magazines published by Martin Goodman,
+Marvel Tales was one of the pulp magazines

-by 1939, the emergence of Superman had thrown the pulp magazine
+by 1939, the emergence of Superman had thrown

-publishing industry into chaos,
+the pulp magazine publishing industry into chaos,

-Goodman commissioned an independent comic studio, Funnies Inc.
+Goodman commissioned an independent comic studio:

-to put together an original comic book in the fantastic science-fiction vein,
+Funnies Inc. to put together an original comic book

-the first issue was dated November 1939 and the title was Marvel Comics
+the first issue was dated November 1939 and

 after Goodman's pulp magazine